-Take Advantage of Library Offerings
+Take Advantage of Summer Reading Opportunities

-Summer Book Clubs
+Use Summer Book Clubs to Avoid Summer Slide

 - We can bring home really enticing books to read to them.
 Even kids in upper elementary enjoy listening to their parents read, so please do not stop.